AbdelStark/nostringer-rs/README.md

 ## Security Considerations

 - **Anonymity Set**: The level of anonymity depends on the size (`n`) and plausibility of the chosen ring members.
-Ensure the ring containskeys that could _realistically_ be the signer in the given context.
+Ensure the ring contains keys that could _realistically_ be the signer in the given context.
 - **No Trusted Setup**: This scheme does not require any trusted setup procedure.
+- **Unlinkability vs. Linkability**:
-- **Unlinkability**: Signatures produced by the same signer for different messages (using the same or different rings) should be cryptographically unlinkable.
+  - **SAG**: The default SAG implementation provides complete unlinkability.
+Signatures produced by the same signer for different messages (using the same or different rings) are cryptographically unlinkable.
-- **No Traceability**: This specific SAG implementation does not produce linkability tags (like key images used in Monero's MLSAG/CLSAG) which would allow detecting if the _same key_ was used to sign twice within _different_ rings for the _same_ message.
-This enhances privacy but means double-spending prevention requires other mechanisms if used for voting/claiming.
+  - **BLSAG**: The BLSAG variant intentionally provides linkability through key images.
+These key images allow detecting when the same key signed multiple messages, while still preserving anonymity (not revealing which specific ring member is the signer).
 - **Implementation Security**: This library relies on the correctness of the underlying `k256` crate.
 While `k256` is well-regarded, this specific ring signature implementation has **not** been independently audited.

+## Signature Variants

+The library offers two main variants of ring signatures:

+### 1. SAG (Spontaneous Anonymous Group)

+The default variant that provides:

+- Complete unlinkability (no way to tell if two signatures came from the same signer)
+- Maximum privacy within the ring
+- Suitable for anonymous voting, whistleblowing, or any scenario requiring maximum privacy

+### 2. BLSAG (Back's Linkable Spontaneous Anonymous Group)

+A linkable variant that:

+- Produces a key image along with the signature to enable linkability
+- Can detect when the same key signs multiple times (via the key image)
+- Still doesn't reveal which specific ring member signed (preserves anonymity within the ring)
+- Suitable for preventing double-spending, duplicate voting, or tracking usage of a credential
+- Similar to the linkable ring signature scheme used in Monero

+Choose the variant that best suits your privacy and security requirements.

 ## License